akumina/AkuminaDev/SiteDeployer/4500/README.md

 #### ChangeList

 ### [4.5.1909.1301] - 09.17.19
-- Added support for view 'akumina-virtualpage-builder' and the new virtual page .JSON format
+- Added support for the new 'akumina-virtualpage-builder' and the new virtual page .JSON format
 https://akumina.github.io/docs/AK-Virtual-Page-Builder.html